feature-engine/feature_engine/docs/resources/blogs.rst

 Blogs, Videos and More
 ======================

-Articles and videos about Feature-engine and feature engineering and selection in general.
+Here you find articles and videos about Feature-engine and feature engineering and selection in general.

 Blogs
 -----